 The 2026 Commuter Rail Summit brings together agency executives, policymakers, operators, suppliers, consultants, and industry partners for a high-value, relationship-driven gathering focused on the most pressing challenges and opportunities facing commuter rail.

-In an intimate setting built for practical discussion and direct connection, attendees will participate in executive conversations, technical tours, peer exchanges, networking events, and regional mobility experiences hosted with Trinity Metro, DART, and DCTA.
+In an intimate setting built for practical discussion and direct connection, attendees will participate in executive conversations, technical tours, peer exchanges, networking events, and regional mobility experiences hosted by Trinity Metro, DART, and DCTA.

 Together, participants will examine how commuter rail agencies and their partners are strengthening service, expanding regional connectivity, preparing for major events, advancing transit-oriented development, applying emerging technologies, and building resilient organizations.